 - Stock Portfolios

 - Valid but unclaimed instruments

 Many businesses and corporations regardless of size or stature will acquire and hold assets of some nature.
 As the business grows, so does its assets.
 Often through the growth process, the older assets or under-used assets may begin to take a lower priority over newer and larger assets used by the business.
 It may also be the case that assets may be acquired and used to secure loans, debts and other repayment obligations.
 Some assets are more liquid and used to create investment returns.
 Cash may be invested into bonds and other bankable securities and the business may utilise the returns and retain the capital on its accounts.

-When it comes to raising capital against assets, conventional banking facilities offered from high street and mainstream banks can often utilise the more liquid assets and (as shown in the diagram) a greater Loan to Value ratio can be achieved.
+When it comes to raising capital against assets, conventional banking facilities offered from high street and mainstream banks can often utilise the more liquid assets and a greater Loan to Value ratio can be achieved.